Gertjan423/index_test_course/chapter4.md

 *** =sct

---- type:VideoExercise lang:r xp: skills: key:53fe1af19b
+--- type:VideoExercise lang:python xp: skills: key:9191dd60b9
 ## Defining the keys
 dplyr gives you a lot of control over how you join rows in data sets.
 You can rely on dplyr to match up rows automatically, select a subset of keys to join on, or specify a join between keys that have different names.

 *** =video_link

---- type:MultipleChoiceExercise lang:r xp: skills: key:48c34dbeb4
+--- type:MultipleChoiceExercise lang:python xp: skills: key:e04f7f6f2a
 ## Which keys?
 Which keys will dplyr join on if you set by = "NULL" (the default)?